Fair Allocation based on Diminishing Differences: Chores and Increasing Differences

-\begin{theorem} Given a ranking $\succ$ and two (multi-)bundles $X,Y$ of chores, $X\succsim^{NID} Y$ if-and-only-if both of the following conditions hold: \begin{enumerate} \item $|X|\leq |Y|$; \item For each $k\in \{1,\ldots, |Y|\}$: $\level(X^{k}) \geq \level(Y^{k})$. \end{enumerate} \end{theorem} Note that condition (i) is the opposite of condition (i) in Theorem \ref{thm:X-NDD-Y}: $X$ has to have weakly \emph{less} chores than $Y$.
-However, condition (ii) is identical to condition (ii) in Theorem \ref{thm:X-NDD-Y}. \begin{proof} By Lemma \ref{lem:ndd-nid}, $X \succsim^{NID} Y$ iff $Y \rev{\succsim}^{NDD} X$.
-We define the \emph{inverse-level} of an item/bundle as its level under the inverse-ranking $\rev{\succsim}$.
-So the inverse-level of the hardest chore is $M$ and of the easiest chore is $1$.
-By Theorem \ref{thm:X-NDD-Y}, this is true iff both of the following conditions hold: \begin{enumerate} \item $|Y|\geq |X|$; \item For each $k\in \{1,\ldots, |Y|\}$, the inverse-level of the $k$ chores in $Y$ that are best by $\rev{\succ}$ (i.e., worst by $\succ$), is at least as high as the inverse-level of the $k$ chores in $X$ that are worst by $\succ$. \end{enumerate} The first condition is equivalent to $|X|\leq |Y|$ and the second condition is equivalent to $\level(X^{k}) \geq \level(Y^{k})$. \end{proof}
+\begin{theorem} Given a ranking $\succ$ and two (multi-)bundles $X,Y$ of chores, $X\succsim^{NID} Y$ if and only if both of the following conditions hold: \begin{enumerate} \item $|X|\leq |Y|$; \item For each $k\in \{1,\ldots, |Y|\}$: $\level(X^{k}) \geq \level(Y^{k})$. \end{enumerate} \end{theorem} Note that condition (i) is the opposite of condition (i) in Theorem \ref{thm:X-NDD-Y}: $X$ must have weakly \emph{less} chores than $Y$.
+However, condition (ii) is identical to condition (ii) in Theorem \ref{thm:X-NDD-Y}. \begin{proof} Define the \emph{inverse-level} of an item/bundle as its level under the inverse-ranking $\rev{\succsim}$.
+So the inverse-level of the hardest chore is $m$ and of the easiest chore is $1$.